awaregroup/IIALab/labs/Lab05.md

 In VSCode navigate to src\IoTLabs.MachineLearning and open the XGBoost_to_ONNX.py file, this will open a notebook style script.

-You can run cells of this notebook by pressing Shift+Enter, the output of each cell will appear in the right hand side of the code window.
+You can run cells of this notebook by pressing *Shift+Enter*, the output of each cell will appear in the right hand side of the code window.

 An explanation of each step of the script is as follows: